Skip to main content

 How much nicotine is in Zyn?

 Nicotine concentrations differ across oral nicotine pouch brands.
 For example, in the United States Zyn is sold in 3 and 6 mg, Velo is sold in 2, 4, and 7 mg, and On! is sold in 1.5, 2, 3.5, 4, and 8 mg, according to each brand’s website.
 Altria’s new On! nicotine pouch product, called On!
-Plus, will offer nicotine strengths of 6, 9, and 12mg.
+Plus, offers nicotine strengths of 6, 9, and 12mg

 What flavors do nicotine pouches come in?